Kheer (Bengali sweets): Kheer in literature

 Abanindranath Tagore wrote a story of two queens of a King, titled as Kheer er putul, means a doll made with kheer.
 In this story, one queen made her virtual son with Kheer and sent for marriage.
-Somehow Shathi Thakur' (a Goddess) ate it but captured as she stole this doll and in reply, she gave a son to that queen.
+Somehow Shathi Thakur' (a Goddess) ate it but was captured as she stole this doll, and in reply she gave a son to that queen.

 In idioms

 There is a Bengali idioms circulated in Bengal i.e.

 Means if you keep your patience in your work then you must see the success, as after devoting over an hour to boil milk to make delicious kheer.
 This idiom is customary to Bengali people and is used very often to advise someone.